Faytine is an old Anglo-Saxon

 The English language only became standardized in the last few centuries; therefore, spelling variations

 names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Faytine has been recorded under many different variations, including Farthing, Fayting, Farthen, Farden, Fardon, Varthing, Vaytin, Fairthing, Fardin, Farthin and many more.

 Early Notables of the Faytine family (pre 1700)

 Distinguished members of the family include John Fardon I (1700-1743), an English clockmaker was apprenticed to Thomas Gilkes of Sibford Gower and traded in Deddington from about 1723.
-His only son John Fardon II (1736-1786) was only 10 years old when his father died and seems to have been apprenticed in...
-Another 58 words (4 lines of text) are included under the topic Early Faytine Notables in all our PDF Extended History products and printed products wherever possible.
+His only son John Fardon II (1736-1786) was only 10 years old when his father died and seems to have been apprenticed in London.
+He and his...
+Another 54 words (4 lines of text) are included under the topic Early Faytine Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Faytine family to the New World and Oceana

 For many English families, the political and religious disarray that shrouded England